Virtual Z gates and symmetric gate compilation: Conclusion

 \section{Conclusion}

 This work highlights the critical role of the \VZ gate and its interplay with the open system dynamics of quantum processors.
-We have demonstrated that a symmetric compilation of quantum gates with respect to the \VZ gate, especially the $Y$ and $\overline{X}$ gates, significantly improves the fidelity of these gates.
+We have demonstrated that a symmetric compilation of quantum gates with respect to the \VZ gate, e.g., the $Y$ and $\overline{X}$ gates, significantly improves the fidelity of these gates.
 In particular, it removes an undesired asymmetry between states in the $(x,y)$ plane of the Bloch sphere that is present when an asymmetric gate compilation is used instead.
-We have experimentally validated the advantage offered by a symmetric gate compilation using our in-house processor \texttt{MUNINN} as well as using the IBM cloud processor $\texttt{ibm\_sherbrooke}$, showing in particular the impact on commonly used DD sequences.
+We have experimentally validated the advantage offered by a symmetric gate compilation using our in-house processor \texttt{MUNINN} as well as using the IBM cloud processor $\texttt{ibm\_sherbrooke}$, showing in particular the impact on commonly used DD sequences, as well as on GHZ state preservation.

 Our findings highlight the need to carefully consider \VZ gate compilation in future studies, as well as the impact on previous studies that used asymmetric gate compilations.
-Specifically, we have shown that asymmetric compilations can lead to unexpected outcomes, such as fidelity asymmetries and incorrect implementations of DD sequences, which can result in misleading interpretations of earlier experimental results.
+Specifically, we have shown that asymmetric compilation can lead to unexpected outcomes, such as fidelity asymmetries and incorrect implementations of DD sequences.
+This can result in misleading interpretations of earlier DD experiments.
 A case in point is that an asymmetric compilation of the $Y$ gate has the effect that the standard XY4 DD sequence is actually an implementation of the UR$_4$ sequence, which does not suppress any undesired $X$-type interactions.
-Conversely, symmetric compilations preserve the intended gate operations and result in a faithful implementation of the desired DD sequences.
+In contrast, symmetric compilations preserve the intended gate operations and result in a faithful implementation of the desired DD sequences.
+A related direction for future research is the impact of our results on twirling-based experiments, e.g., in the context of Probabilistic Error Cancellation~\cite{vandenBerg2023NaturePhys2023,KimNature2023}, where we expect VZ gate-based compilations based on real $Y$ gates to lead to more efficient suppression of off-diagonal terms in noise channels.